U.S. rebukes Israel's victorious Netanyahu on Mideast policy

 Two weeks ago Netanyahu defied Obama with a politically divisive speech to Congress attacking U.S.-led nuclear talks with Iran.
 Earnest predicted that Netanyahu's re-election would have no "material impact" on the sensitive Iran negotiations.

-Secretary of State John Kerry called Netanyahu on Wednesday to congratulate him.
-Obama will follow suit "in coming days," Earnest said.
+Secretary of State John Kerry called Netanyahu on Wednesday to congratulate him and Obama will follow suit “in coming days," Earnest said.
 He said that after previous elections Obama had waited a similar amount of time, holding off until Netanyahu was formally given the go-ahead to form a coalition.

-Administration officials had privately signaled their hopes for an election outcome more in sync with Obama’s agenda, especially with an end-of-March deadline looming for a framework nuclear deal in negotiations between Tehran and world powers.
+U.S. officials had privately signalled their hopes for an election outcome more in sync with Obama’s agenda, especially with an end-of-March deadline looming for a framework nuclear deal in negotiations between Tehran and world powers.

-But they, and lawmakers, said U.S.-Israeli ties were strong enough to transcend their leaders' differences.

-"Who cares if they don't like each other?" asked U.S. Representative Eliot Engel, the top Democrat on the House of Representatives Foreign Affairs Committee.
+“The unprecedented security cooperation between the United States and Israel, including our strong military and intelligence relationship, will continue," Earnest said.

-(Additional reporting by Julia Edwards and Jeff Mason in Washington; Writing by Matt Spetalnick; Editing by Howard Goller, Toni Reinhold)
+(Additional reporting by Julia Edwards and Jeff Mason in Washington; Writing by Matt Spetalnick; Editing by Howard Goller)